February 17, 2021

 - AMA, CAP Urge Congress to Delay Medicare Budget Sequester

-- Arizona Pathologists, CAP Secure Amendment in Genetic Testing Legislation
+- Arizona Pathologists, CAP Secures Amendment in Genetic Testing Legislation

 - Take the February Advocacy News Quiz

 CAP Supports COVID-19 Package Providing $46 Billion for Testing

 The CAP urged a key health care committee in the House to increase testing resources and expand laboratory capacity for COVID-19 tests in its next pandemic relief package.
 In a letter to House Energy and Commerce Committee leaders, the CAP reiterated its concerns regarding persistent shortages of testing supplies and the need for additional assistance to fight this pandemic.
 On February 11, the House Energy and Commerce Committee marked up the bill, which aims to provide greater federal assistance for COVID-19 testing.

 The Energy and Commerce Committee completed its work marking up and amending its portion of the package on February 11.
 The House Ways and Means Committee also concluded its work on the legislation on February 11.